fonoster/routr/CORE.md

 **Service Configuration**

 The configuration for the *EdgePort* could be represented as JSON or YAML formats.
-However, internal use and validation will be done as per [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
+However, internal use and validation will use [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
 The following example summarizes de configuration REQUIRED by the *EdgePort*:

 ```json
 {